Imperative Learning: A Self-supervised Neuro-Symbolic Learning Framework for Robot Autonomy: Experiments

 \subsubsection{Baselines}

-To evaluate the generalization ability of the proposed iA$^*$ framework, we select both classic and data-driven methods as the baselines.
-Specifically, we will compare iA$^*$ with the popular classic method, weighted A$^*$ \citep{pohl1970heuristic} and the latest data-driven and open-sourced methods including neural A$^*$ \citep{yonetani2021nastar}, focal search with path probability map (FS + PPM) and weighted A$^*$ with correction factor (WA$^*$ + CF) \citep{kirilenko2023transpath}.
+To evaluate the generalization ability of the proposed iA* framework, we select both classic and data-driven methods as the baselines.
+Specifically, we will compare iA* with the popular classic method, weighted A$^*$ \citep{pohl1970heuristic} and the latest imitation learning-based methods including neural A$^*$ \citep{yonetani2021nastar}, focal search with path probability map (FS + PPM) and weighted A$^*$ with correction factor (WA$^*$ + CF) \citep{kirilenko2023transpath}.